eegtools/eegtools-matlab-pipeline/README.md

   * Source results export to SPM8/12
   * Stats (2-samples paired t-test, scouts stats, TF stats)
   * Results export

+* Sleep analysis
+  * Import files in Hume toolbox for sleep staging/analyses
+  * Import Hume staging into EEGLab and Hume analyses for futher processing
+  * Insert custom marks (e.g. spindles, k-complexes) and sleep staging (alternative to Hume)
+  * Convert sleep marks into EEGLab events (for a better integration in EEGLab processing)
+  * Add a sleep stage field to the EEG.event structure to label the sleep stage of each event

 ## First-time Installation